Partnerships

 The African Climate Foundation (ACF) is a re-granting organization that seeks to unlock and support development opportunities for climate action in Africa, through continental, regional and country-specific interventions and activities.
 The foundation accomplishes this through a combination of grant making, fellowships, transformational research, technical assistance, coalition building and targeted advocacy, and multi-stakeholder convenings.

-COMSATS University Islamabad (CUI) is a public university of Pakistan covering undergraduate and graduate programs in a variety of disciplines through seven campuses spread across the country, serving over 36,000 students.
+COMSATS University Islamabad (CUI) is a public university in Pakistan covering undergraduate and graduate programs in a variety of disciplines through seven campuses spread across the country, serving over 36,000 students.
 The Centre for Climate Research and Development and the Department of Meteorology are the focal points for the university’s engagement with DSG.

 The Energy and Resources Institute (TERI) is an independent, multi-dimensional organization, with expertise in research, policy, consultancy and implementation, and serves as an agent of change in energy, environment, climate change and sustainability spheres.
 With campuses focusing on research-based solutions across India, TERI is well-positioned to provide technology products, technical services, policy advisory and outreach on a variety of core issues for developing countries.